 If you’ve got a big heart, you’ll probably want to hang with like, loving minds.
 Volunteering for causes you care about is a great way to get out there and introduce yourself to new people.
-From walking dogs at an animal shelter to packaging goods for the holidays, there are endless opportunities for college students to get together, do some good, and build friendships.
+That automatically gives you a topic to talk about that you know you are both interested in.
+When talking about causes you are passionate, that leads to even more conversation that is beyond the surface.
+Those are exactly the kind of conversations you need to build lasting friendships.
+There are so many good causes to get behind.
+In fact, a lot of schools have clubs specifically dedicated to volunteering.
+From walking dogs at an animal shelter to packaging goods for the holidays to hand out to the less fortunate, there are endless opportunities for college students to get together, do some good, and build friendships.

 Bond Over Food

 For introverts, this may be the hardest piece of advice, but sometimes making friends starts with you initiating it.
 But it doesn’t have to be the terrifying, “Hey!
 Let’s be friends!” convo.
 Instead, it could be a simple, “I’m hungry.
 Are you heading to the cafeteria?
 If so, can I tag along?”
-If you’ve got the cash, you can also ask to buy a person a coffee in exchange for help with a difficult class or to talk a professor that’s annoying you.
-Food is an instant bonder.
+If you’ve got the cash, you can also ask to buy a person a coffee in exchange for help with a difficult class or to talk about a professor that’s annoying you.

 Embrace Group Projects